siddiqitaha/AI_Rag_Llama2/README.md

 Before running the software, ensure you have Python installed along with the necessary dependencies:
 - Python 3.8 or newer
 - Install [Ollama](https://ollama.com/download/windows)
+- Install Git

 ### Installation

-First, clone the repository to your local machine:
+First, Clone Repository to your local machine:

-- Install Git and Clone Repository
 ```bash
 git clone https://github.com/siddiqitaha/AI_Rag_Llama2.git
 cd AI_Rag_Llama2
 ```
+Second, Install all neseccerry Libraries and Dependencies
 - Install Python Libraries and Dependencies
 ```bash
 pip install -r requirements.txt
 ```
-- Install Python Libraries and Dependencies
+Finally, run the application
 ```bash
 python3 gradio_chatbot.py
 ```
+Once the Application in running, it will provide you with the following:

+- Running on local URL:  http://127.0.0.1:7860
+- Running on public URL: https://4e3bcb307590d89f2f.gradio.live

 ---